JamesChiDuong/IIS_ClassicMcliecehw/README.md

 The purpose test is interfaces between serial IO and the encaps top module to receive commands and to receive and send data as requested.
 A sequence of commands sends from the host to the FPGA could be:

+1. set_seed: This is a the loading seed data from `host/kat/kat_generate/mem_512.kat` to memory in encap_sim module via UART protocol.

-1. set public key: In the set pk test, we will uset set_pk command which will be sent from host PC to the FPGA.
-The data will be get from `host/kat/kat_generate/pubkey_32.kat` and sent to the encap_tb module via UART protocol.
+2. set_pk: This is a the loading public key data from `host/kat/kat_generate/pubkey_32.kat` to memory in encap_sim module via UART protocol.

-2. set seed: In the set seed test, we will use set_seed command which will be sent from host PC to the FPGA.
-The data will be get from `host/kat/kat_generate/mem_512.kat` and sent to the encap_tb module via UART protocol.
-After receiving the data, the encapsulation automaticlly starts and response to the host PC.
+3. start_encap: This is a command for starting encapsulation.

+4. check_data: After finish the encapsulation, the python scrpit will be created 3 file `build/result/cipher_0.out`,`build/result/cipher_1.out`, `build/result/K.out` by receiving these data from encap_sim module.
+The check_data command will be check the output data by running `host/kat/kat.sage.py`.

+### The following step for testing could be:
+- `Step 1`: set_seed or set_pk command.
+- `Step 2`: set_seed or set_pk command.
+- `Step 3`: start_encap command.
+- `Step 4`: check_data command

 ### Target 'sim':